yctercero/yctercero.github.io/_posts/2016-08-06-javascript-fundamentals-this-.call-.apply-.bind.markdown

 {% endhighlight %}

 Were we to invoke greeting() as is, the ‘this’ keyword’ would be pointing to the global object.
 It would be looking for the property ‘color’ and the property ‘breed’ in the global object.
 How can we get it so that when we call greeting(), the ‘this’ keyword is bound to the dog object?

 Calling dog.greeting() won’t work because greeting() is not a method of dog.

 Here is where we can use .call or .apply to help us out.
-I’m now going to invoke greeting as follows:
+I’m going to invoke greeting as follows:

 {% highlight javascript %}
 greeting.call(dog, “Roo”, “Parker”); // 'Woof, my name is Roo Parker and I am a brown mutt.'